splace/hashmatching/README.md

 to search for a hash less than a value, say 2^^x, use (hash bit length)-x leading zero bits.

-for a SHA512 hash less-than 2^^500, search for 12 leading zero bits. (for greater-than use -set bits.)
+for a SHA512 hash value less-than 2^^500, search for 12 leading zero bits. (for greater-than use -set bits.)

 each increment of the bit count halves to chance of matching, so on average doubles the searches needed.

-uses standard lib hashing routines, so supports what it does, see; executables/readme/usage/hash
+uses the standard libs hashing routines, so supports what they do, see; executables/readme/usage/hash

 multihreaded, scales with cores pretty precisely, since no inter-thread comms.